Scalable GANs with Transformers: Introduction

 By contrast, the scalability of Generative Adversarial Networks~(GANs) has not been discussed yet, despite its attractive single-step sampling efficiency and interesting property of semantic latent space.
 While there have been attempts to train GANs at large scale~\citep{gigagan,aurora,stylegan-t}, these efforts typically focus on a single high-capacity model with extensive, task-specific tuning, and thus do not constitute evidence of genuine scalability.

-In this work, we revisit GANs in the aspect of scalability.
-We focus on two ingredients that have proven central to the success of scalable generative models.
-First, these models are typically trained in a low-dimensional latent space, enabling a dramatic reduction of the computational burden of both learning and inference while preserving high perceptual fidelity.
-Second, they employ transformer architectures, which are known for their scalability against width, depth, data, and compute.
+In this work, we revisit GANs from a scalability perspective.
+We focus on two ingredients central to successful scalable generative models.
+First, these models are typically trained in a low-dimensional latent space; the spatial latent grid produced by a pretrained, frozen VAE~\citep{LDM} as an image tokenizer/de-tokenizer, enabling a dramatic reduction of the computational burden of learning and inference while preserving high perceptual fidelity.
+Second, they employ transformer architectures, known for scalability against width, depth, data, and compute.

-Inspired by these two crucial factors, we combine these two elements to build a novel, scalable GAN framework: we construct a pure transformer-based GAN that operates in a compact latent space and study its behavior across substantial capacity ranges.
+Inspired by these two crucial factors, we combine them to build a novel, scalable GAN framework: we construct a pure transformer-based GAN that operates in a compact latent space and study its behavior across substantial capacity ranges.
 We aim to assess the scalability of this design and to clarify the architectural and optimization choices.
 Accordingly, we pinpoint the hurdles that hinder adversarial training at scale.
-In detail, we identify the two key problems: (1) the early layers of the generator become inactive, leading to marginal contribution in image synthesis and (2) na\"ively increasing depth and width with identical configuration leads to failures in convergence.
+In detail, we identify two key problems: (1) the early layers of the generator become inactive, leading to marginal contribution in image synthesis and (2) na\"ively increasing depth and width with identical configuration~(e.g., same learning rate) leads to failures in convergence.

 To address the first issue, we propose Multi-level Noise-perturbed image Guidance~(MNG), which provides supervision at multiple intermediate layers of the generator.
 Specifically, we leverage a noise hierarchy: the synthesized images from earlier stages are trained to resemble the real data perturbed by a stronger image-level Gaussian, and the noise level monotonically decreases with depth.
-They serve as direct supervision for the generator’s intermediate layers, restoring early-layer influence and improving layer-wise utilization throughout the network.
+They serve as direct supervision for the generator’s intermediate layers, restoring early-layer influence and improving layer-wise utilization throughout the network, and also encourage a coarse-to-fine refinement behavior across depth.